akurniawan/pytorch-sentiment-analysis/README.md

 ## Implementation Details

-1. Implemented using LSTM cell for each charactesr
+1. You can choose between LSTM and CNN for the character decoder
 2. Each batches will be grouped in respect of their lengths

 ## Implementation Limitations